-An 8-channel electroencephalograph has been especially developed for this work, consisting of a protection circuit, an instrumental amplifier, a right-leg driver, an amplification circuit, and an analog-digital converter, described next.
+An 8-channel electroencephalograph has been especially developed for this work in order to capture valuable information from user's brain.
+It encompasses a protection circuit, an instrumental amplifier, a right-leg driver, an amplification circuit, and an analog-digital converter, described next.